-Tuna purse seiners encircle schools of tuna with a net (figure 3).
-The net is closed (pursed) to secure the catch before being hauled to the side of the vessel (hauling).
-The fish are then lifted onboard using a large scoop or net (brailing).
+Tuna purse-seining is an active fishing technique that involves surrounding tuna schools with a net (figure 3), impounding the fish by pursing the net, and drying up the catch by hauling the net so that the fish are crowded in the bunt and can then be brailed out.
 The period from deployment of the net until the net is recovered onboard, is called a set.

 Purse seining for tuna is a technique used by industrial and semi-industrial fleets throughout the Atlantic, Pacific and Indian Oceans.
 Smaller semi-industrial purse seiners are often multi-purpose vessels, fishing for sardines and mackerel in one season and for tuna in another.
-The size of these vessels varies from 20 to 50m.
-The industrial fleets of super seiners (figure 4), which can be up to 90 m long, are highly mobile and can change oceans regions rapidly in response to fishing conditions and market demands.
+Tuna purse seiners vary considerably in size.
+Industrial tuna purse seiners (figure 4) are usually large vessels which length ranges between 45 and 85 m, sometimes over (up to 100-110 m), that are highly mobile and can change oceans regions rapidly in response to fishing conditions and market demands.